GOLDEN PERCH INFORMATION

 Macquaria Sp from the Lake Eyre Basin

-Only the species from the Lake Eyre Basin has proven to be commercially suitable for aquaculture.
+Only the species from the Lake Eyre Basin has proven to be suitable for commercial aquaculture.

 The other species failed to grow at commercial rates.